A heuristic for the non-unicost set covering problem using local branching: Computational results

 With regard to Table~\ref{table3}: \begin{compactitem} \item Aickelin~\cite{aickelin02} and Beasley and Chu~\cite{beasley96} used ten trials of their algorithms.
-So for both these papers in Table~\ref{table3} we have used the best solution found over the ten trials in calculating percentage deviation, and the time seen is the total time for these ten trials. \item For Caprara et al~\cite{caprara99} the detailed times given in their paper are the times as to when the final best solution was first found.
-As such we have no information as to the total time taken, which is the value given for the other papers cited. \item For Lan et al~\cite{lan07} the detailed times given in their paper are the times as to when the final best solution was first found.
-For this reason the time given in Table~\ref{table3} is taken from the best performing of three different variants of their approach (the variant Meta-RaPs w/randomized priority rules, see Table 4 in\cite{lan07}) and the time given is as reported by them in their paper as the total time taken for that variant. \item For Soto et al~\cite{soto17} the times given in their paper are the average time for each trial~\cite{private22}, where they used 30 trials.
+So for both these papers in Table~\ref{table3} we have used the best solution found over the ten trials in calculating percentage deviation, and the time seen is the total time for these ten trials. \item For Lan et al~\cite{lan07} the detailed times given in their paper are the times as to when the final best solution was first found, rather than total times.
+For this reason we used Lan~\cite{lan04}, which does give total times in order to present the values for Lan in Table~\ref{table3}.
+The results given in Table~\ref{table3} are for the best performing of three different variants of their approach (the variant Meta-RaPS with randomized priority rules). \item For Reyes and Araya~\cite{reyes21} the times given in their paper appear to be the average time for each trial, where they used 30 trials.
+So in Table~\ref{table3} we give the total time for 30 trials and in calculating percentage deviation we used the best solution found over these 30 trials. \item For Soto et al~\cite{soto17} the times given in their paper are the average time for each trial~\cite{private22}, where they used 30 trials.
 So in Table~\ref{table3} we give the total time for 30 trials and in calculating percentage deviation we used the best solution found over these 30 trials. \end{compactitem}

-Considering Table~\ref{table3} it seems reasonable to conclude that our optimisation based approach for neighbourhood search is very competitive in terms of solution quality with other approaches given in the literature.
+For Caprara et al~\cite{caprara99} the detailed times given in their paper are the times as to when the final best solution was first found.
+As such we have no detailed information as to the total time taken, which is the value given for the other papers cited.
+So, in order to make an appropriate comparison, we give in Table~\ref{tablec} results for our approach using the time at which the final best solution was first found.

+\emph{\textbf{We should stress here that the papers considered in Table~\ref{table3} and Table~\ref{tablec} represent, based upon our literature review, the most effective heuristics for the non-unicost set covering problem given previously in the literature.}}

+Considering Table~\ref{table3} it is clear that, for the 65 test problems examined, the heuristic presented in this paper gives good results in terms of solution quality as compared with the seven other approaches from the literature shown in that table.
+Our approach has the second lowest average percentage deviation, and the second highest number of OBK solutions, both over the 65 test problems and over the nine NRG and NRH problems that Cplex could not solve easily.
+In terms of solution quality then from Table~\ref{table3} and Table~\ref{tablec} only Lan~\cite{lan04,lan07} and Caprara et al~\cite{caprara99} out-perform our approach.
+This is due to the fact that both algorithms find one better solution over the 65 test problems.